revk/ESP32-ASR33/README.md

 This uses ESP32-RevK and so has the commands and settings as per that library https://github.com/revk/ESP32-RevK

+The ESP is intended to control the teletype power, so it can turn on, print something and turn off.
+This is done when told to print via MQTT, or if pressing a button (mine has a MOTOR START button).
+It can also be told to stay on by MQTT.
+When on it does local echo as well (which can be disabled via MQTT).
+The actual power control can be via MQTT using, say, a sonoff and tasmota, but can also be done from a direct GPIO.
+If you have direct control of the motor separate from power, that allows motor start and stop whilst holding the selector solenoid and hence avoiding a gash character print when power goes on or off.

+There are some other features and settings too.

 Additional settings, e.g. setting/ASR33/[name]/[setting] [value]
 - uart:	UART number
 - tx:	Tx pin